ACE: Environments and Contaminants - Chemicals in Food

 - The types of foods sampled change over time; so, for example, data for pesticide residues on apples are not available every year.

 - The indicator is calculated using the measurement sensitivity as of 1998 for each year shown; more sensitive measurement techniques have been incorporated over time.

 - In 2000, 21% of sampled grapes had detectable organophosphate pesticide residues.
-In 2009, 8% had detectable residues.
+In 2016, less than 1% had detectable residues.